damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 on getting more ways of installing GitLab available.

 Want to help improve omnibus-gitlab package?
-Contribute to omnibus-gitlab at the [omnibus-gitlab repository]!
+Contribute to omnibus-gitlab at the [omnibus-gitlab repository].

 Want to work on making GitLab available on your favourite platform but need some feedback?
-Get in touch through the [GitLab CE issue tracker]!
+Get in touch through the [GitLab CE issue tracker].

-Are you in New York on 04/12/2016?
+Are you in New York on April 12th, 2016?
-Ask me a question at the [Software Architecture Conference]!.
+Ask me a question at the [Software Architecture Conference] where I'll be speaking about Shipping a Ruby on Rails stack to thousands of companies every month.

 [GitLab is now simple to install]: https://about.gitlab.com/2014/02/14/gitlab-is-now-simple-to-install/
 [Omnibus project]: https://github.com/chef/omnibus